 TechMed Building, University of Twente

-PLATIAL’20 takes place in the Auditorium located in the TechMed building of the University of Twente.
+PLATIAL’20 takes place in the Auditorium of the TechMed building located on the campus of the University of Twente.
 The University of Twente is still fairly young, which at its founding in 1961 was still called the Twente Technological University of Applied Sciences.
 Since then, the University of Twente has developed into one of the best technical universities in the Netherlands and is generally ranked in the top 500 to 200 best universities worldwide.
 This year’s host faculty, the Faculty of Geo-Information Science and Earth Observation (ITC), was established in 1950 (even before the University of Twente itself) and joined the university in 2010.
 ITC is an internationally recognized research unit focussing on fundamental and applied research in the domains of the various geospatial sciences, including GIScience.
 A particular focus is thereby on the world’s complex challenges such as climate change and population growth.

 Enschede, Twente, and Beyond

 Enschede, the largest city of Twente, is located very close to the German border, in the east of the Netherlands.
 It is an important centre for music and art and is home to the Orchestra of the East, the Dutch Touring Opera, the Wilminktheater and the Enschede Music Centre.
 Together, these provide a distinctive cultural landscape.
 The Roombeek neighbourhood of the city became tragically famous following the fireworks disaster in 2000.
 Today, this neighbourhood is regarded as an example of outstanding architectural and urban development quality.
-Here you will find various galleries and museums such as the Rijksmuseum Twente, Museum Twentse Welle and the ArtEZ Academy of Art.
+Here you will find various galleries and museums such as the Rijksmuseum Twente, De Museumfabriek, and the ArtEZ Academy of Art.
 Enschede also has a lot to offer in terms of shopping.
 Every Saturday one of the largest farmers’ markets in the Netherlands takes place on Van Heek Square.
 On the Oude Markt, the Old Market Square, there are many cosy restaurants and cafés to visit.

 The bicycle-friendly region around the city offers moorlands, fields and meadows, with small castles and chateaus embedded in them.
 The small surrounding towns and villages offer a unique Dutch flair.
 You can also visit nearby Amsterdam (approximately 2 hours by train), or even the city of Münster (approximately 1 hour by train) in Germany.
 Why not extending your trip and exploring Twente or the nearby Münsterland Region?